-Abdul Dakkak is a Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign (UIUC) advised by Professor Wen-mei Hwu.
-He is a senior compiler developer at Wolfram Research, leading the Wolfram Compiler effort.
-Abdul’s research interest lies between programming languages and accelerated computing, with a focus on compiling high-level languages into performant code running on different hardware.
+Abdul Dakkak is a Principal Research Software Engineer at Microsoft Research AI (MSRAI) working on next-generation compilers for end-to-end machine learning.
+Before then, Abdul Dakkak received his Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign (UIUC).
+He was a senior compiler developer at Wolfram Research, leading the design and development of the Wolfram Compiler effort for over 6 years.
+Abdul’s research interest lies at the intersection of machine learning, compilers, programming languages, and accelerated computing.
+His focus is compiling high-level languages into performant code running on different hardware.
 In the process, he has developed industry-grade tools for compiling, running, profiling, and introspecting real-world applications to optimize their performance across both the hardware and software stack.
 As a primary developer of the Wolfram Compiler, Abdul has developed the Wolfram type system and architected the Wolfram runtime.
 As a result, the compiled Wolfram code matches the speed to hand-optimized C code and can target accelerator and multi-node systems.

 Abdul has been involved in teaching activities.
 He developed tools to enable teaching for large classrooms and is the author of WebGPU and RAI.
 Both WebGPU and RAI have over 100k users and are used across over 14 universities (including the University of Michigan, BSC/UPC, UIC, the University of Tennessee, …) to evaluate over 2.5 million labs.
 He has aided in teaching the Coursera HPP course (3 times), the introductory and advanced CUDA courses (2 times), and the PUMPS summer school at BSC (4 times).